EddyWangWork/react_expensesManager/README.md

 - Dashboard now shows totals by category and a 6-month monthly summary
 - Add Transaction form accepts date and category
  - Dark mode (toggle in the header) — preference is persisted to localStorage
+ - New `account` field for transactions (e.g. ABCBank, CreditCardA).
+Dashboard shows totals by account and Add form lets you select an account.

 Next steps (optional)
 - Persist transactions to localStorage or a backend